 The Extra Debit Card has a similar approach as Tomo.
 You start by linking your bank accounts to get a spending limit, earn 1% back on purchases, and your monthly payments report to the credit bureaus.

 However, you pay for each purchase the next business day instead of the start of the week.
 Therefore, you might appreciate the daily payments to avoid carrying a balance.
-Unfortunately, you will pay a monthly fee starting at $7.
+Unfortunately, you will pay a annual fee starting at $149 or $20 a month.
 Our Extra Debit Card review has all of the details.